 Primary Care Networks

-Primary Care Networks (PCNs) are the most common model of team-based primary health care delivery in Alberta.
-PCNs are partnerships between a group of family physicians and Alberta Health Services, to provide interdisciplinary programming and services such as chronic disease management and prevention.
-They aim to provide comprehensive, collaborative primary health care services to the local communities they serve, working together with teams of health care professionals, such as nurses, dietitians and pharmacists.
+In Alberta, Primary Care Networks (PCNs) are the most common model of team-based primary health care delivery in Alberta.
+PCNs are partnerships between a group of family physicians and Alberta Health Services (AHS).
+PCNs aim to provide comprehensive, collaborative primary health care services to the local communities they serve, working together with teams of health care professionals, such as nurses, dietitians and pharmacists.

 PCN Nurse Practitioner Support Program

 The PCN Nurse Practitioner Support Program began in April 2019 with the goal to increase nurse practitioner services/presence especially in high demand areas and priorities to: